entur/ukur/README.md

 are ignored (as they never will be referenced).
 Also both from and to StopPoints must be present to receive push messages.

-LineRefs and vehicleRefs are used to subscribe on entire lines, vehicles or limit from-to messages to just those regarding one or more lines and/or vehicles.
+LineRefs and codespaces are used to subscribe on entire lines or all messages from a provider, or limit from-to messages to just those regarding one or more lines and/or codespaces.

-StopPoints (fromStopPoints and toStopPoints is treated as one group), lineRefs and vehicleRefs is combined to an AND criteria.
+StopPoints (fromStopPoints and toStopPoints is treated as one group), lineRefs and codespaces is combined to an AND criteria.
 But we only require one 'hit' from each of them, so inside them the values are treated as an OR criteria.
-The json example above will result in a pushmessage only if it involves a stop from ("NSR:Quay:551" OR "NSR:Quay:553" OR "NSR:Quay:550") AND to ("NSR:Quay:695" OR "NSR:Quay:696") AND lineRefs is ("NSB:Line:L14" OR "NSB:Line:R11"]) AND vehicleRefs is ("504" OR "806").
+The json example above will result in a pushmessage only if it involves a stop from ("NSR:Quay:551" OR "NSR:Quay:553" OR "NSR:Quay:550") AND to ("NSR:Quay:695" OR "NSR:Quay:696") AND lineRefs is ("NSB:Line:L14" OR "NSB:Line:R11"]) AND codespace is ("NSB" OR "RUT").

+Codespaces are mapped to ParticipantRef for PtSituationElements.
+It is not implemented for EstimatedVehicleJourneys yet, but will (most likely) be mapped to DataSource in the future.

 ### The push endpoint
 Ukur will **post** SIRI data as `application/xml` to the per subscription configured pushAddress after